RosettaCommons/documentation/Spanfile.md

 4 123
 antiparallel
 n2c
-   6    26     6    26
+   6    26
-  31    51    31    51
+  31    51
-  58    78    58    78
+  58    78
-  97   117    97   117
+  97   117
 ```

 1st line is comment line.
 2nd line shows number of predicted transmembrane helices (4 in the command lines example below) and total number of residues (123 in the example below).
 3rd line shows predicted topology of transmembrane helices in the membrane (currently only antiparallel topology is implemented).
-4th line and all lines below show start and end residue numbers of each of the predicted transmembrane helices (current format repeats these numbers twice).
+4th line and all lines below show start and end residue numbers of each of the predicted transmembrane helices.

+NOTE: The current format repeats the numbers once while the original format repeated them twice.

 ## Flags